gofynd/fdk-client-kotlin/documentation/platform/PAYMENT.md

-Use this API to get a payment link
+Retrieve a link for making payments.

 *Returned Response:*